Ensafer/packagecloud-cleanup/README.md

 * **gitHubUserAgent:** User Agent that should be sent with your GitHub API requests, e.g. your GitHub username.
 * **gitHubOrganization:** The GitHub organization that owns your repositories.
 * **gitHubPersonalAccessToken:** A personal access token enabling the script to access the GitHub API.
 This can either be a Personal Access Token from your personal GitHub account or an OAuth token from a GitHub OAuth app.
+* **slackWebhookPath:** The path that you received after creating an Incoming Webhook in Slack.
+Don't put the full URL in here, only the path, starting with `/services/`.

 These variables are stored as Environment Variables in the Lambda function.